Quansight/Quansight-website/apps/labs/posts/array-api-scikit-learn-2026.md

 return sorted values.
 This will require code amendments in cases where sorted output was relied upon.

-Similarly, NaN handing is also unspecified for `sort` though in this case, all array libraries currently supported by scikit-learn follow NumPy's NaN semantics, placing NaNs at the end.
+Similarly, NaN handing is also unspecified for `sort`; however, in this case, all array libraries currently supported by scikit-learn follow NumPy's NaN semantics, placing NaNs at the end.
 This consistency eliminates the need for special handling code, though comprehensive testing remains essential when